Crunch-io/rcrunch/README.md

 ## Installing

+    $ R --slave -e 'install.packages(c("httr", "RJSONIO", "codetools", "testthat"), repo="http://cran.at.r-project.org")'
+    $ make test

-`$ R CMD INSTALL pkg` installs from source.
-Or you could run the tests, which installs the package in the process.
+This installs dependencies and then runs the tests, which installs `rcrunch` in the process.

 ## Running tests